Practice Healthy Bowel Habits

 - Stimulating the muscles in the intestines to speed up bowel movements

-Be sure to speak with your doctor to determine which kind of laxative -- if any -- is right for you, and for how long you should take a laxative.
+Be sure to ask your doctor to see which kind of laxative -- if any -- is right for you, and how long you should take it.

 Frequent Diaper Changes for Infants

-Anal fissures can occur in infants.
-Therefore, it is important to change your baby's diaper frequently and to seek treatment if she is showing any signs of constipation.
+Anal fissures can occur in babies.
+Change your baby's diaper frequently and get medical help if she is showing any signs of constipation.